 Let me be clear.
 Drop shipping is a great way to add a new revenue stream on top of your existing business structure.
 Will you get rich quick?
 No. Is it great for people just getting in the game?
 Eh.
 If it’s your only source of income to start with, will your business be viable?
 Probably not.

 Drop shipping is essentially about items shipped from a warehouse that is not yours.
 You list the item, customer buys the item, you send an email to the warehouse, they bill you and ship the item.
-Basically, you get to sell an item without physically having the item in your hands.
+Basically, you get to sell an item without physically having the item in your hands, you just have to monitor it by utilizing a fleet management software.

 Probably the biggest attraction to drop shipping is the ability to sell a product without buying it outright.
 Inventory is typically your main expense when running an e-commerce product driven business.
 Sitting on inventory that doesn’t turn over quickly, ideally every 2-3 months, can wreak havoc on your budget, especially with high dollar items.